MrShiny608/MrShiny608/_posts_md/2025-04-15-ProfilingCodeWithoutGettingTricked.md

 Profiling in situ sounds nice - it mimics the real production environment.
 But the danger is overfitting: your optimisation might be too specific to the current memory layout, code arrangement, or cache alignment.
 Even a small unrelated change elsewhere in the codebase could shift things around enough to invalidate your carefully tuned gains.

-If you’ve ever seen an optimisation mysteriously stop working weeks later, this might be why.
+If you've ever seen an optimisation mysteriously stop working weeks later, this might be why.

 ✅ Tip: Profile in a minimal, isolated environment.
 Control everything you can - ideally, compile each test separately to minimise interference from unrelated code.

 ### ✂️ Your Compiler is Smarter Than You Think

 Sometimes your profiled function seems incredibly fast - suspiciously fast.
-That’s often because the compiler has optimised it away entirely, removing the work because it noticed the result isn’t used anywhere.
+That's often because the compiler has optimised it away entirely, removing the work because it noticed the result isn't used anywhere.

 To prevent this, make sure your function returns a value, and do something with it.
 Don't let the compiler skip the work.